flutter/website/src/release/breaking-changes/editable-text-scroll-into-view.md

 ## Description of change

-By removing the `Editable.onCaretChanged` callback, `EditableText` will always use the most up to selection extent location when scrolling to show it.
+By removing the `Editable.onCaretChanged` callback, `EditableText` will always use the most up to date selection extent location when scrolling to show it.
-Specifically this results in improved scroll into view behavior after changing selection from collapsed to non-collapsed via `userUpdateTextEditingValue()`.
+Specifically, this improves scroll into view behavior after changing selection from collapsed to non-collapsed using `userUpdateTextEditingValue()`.

 ## Timeline